What is an abscess?

 How is an abscess treated?

-- Warm soaks: Soak your abscess in warm, clean water.
-Do this as often as your caregiver suggests.
+- Soak your abscess in warm, clean water as often as directed.
 You also may apply a moist cloth to the abscess.
 This will help the abscess heal.
 If the abscess needs to be drained, warm soaks can help get it ready.

 What are other treatments for an abscess?

-If your abscess has not drained on its own, your caregiver may want to do one of the following:
+If your abscess has not drained on its own, your healthcare provider may want to do one of the following:

-- Incision and drainage: Your caregiver makes a cut in the abscess to allow the pus to drain.
-Ask your caregiver for more information.
+- Incision and drainage is when your healthcare provider makes a cut in the abscess to allow the pus to drain.
+Ask for more information about incision and drainage.

-- Surgery: Your caregiver may want to remove your abscess completely.
+- Surgery may be needed if your abscess needs to be removed completely.
 He may do this if the abscess is on your hands or buttocks.
 Surgery can decrease the chance that the abscess comes back.

 - Your abscess returns.